 “The comments make me strong,” Christine said.
 “I still need the strength and motivation.
 It is like hugs through the internet.”

 It was in the blur of days immediately following the stroke that Christine’s family benefited from “hugs through the internet.”
 Updating her CaringBridge Journal became their nightly ritual.
 Husband, Loren, said, “Instead of having to respond to all the calls, we could cohesively put something together.
 It helped us decompress … it was a summary tool.”

-And in honor of World Stroke Day, celebrated on Oct.
-29, she offers a message to other stroke patients and their families: “Never, ever give up.”
+And in honor of American Stroke Month, celebrated during May, she offers a message to other stroke patients and their families: “Never, ever give up.”

 In the United States, someone suffers a stroke every 40 seconds.
-World Stroke Day, annually observed on Oct.
-29, underscores the serious nature and high rates of stroke, raises awareness of the prevention and treatment of stroke, and highlights the importance of better care and support for survivors.
+American Stroke Month, annually observed during the month of May, underscores the serious nature and high rates of stroke, raises awareness of the prevention and treatment of stroke, and highlights the importance of better care and support for survivors.